25 Things You Didn’t Know About Studying Medicine

 18. You will finally discover why doctors have terrible handwriting

 Have you ever wondered why doctors have such terrible handwriting?
 Well, excessive note-taking will ruin your handwriting in medical school.
-You’ll realize some generalizations are actually true.
+You’ll realize some generalizations are true.

 19. Asking for help isn’t a sign of weakness